-Prints are not only a good way of quickly making back whatever money you've paid the artist ( and often a fair bit besides), but if you are an organization such as a Wing or Squadron there is no better way to put yourselves "on the map" everywhere than with a good quality art print from your selected painting.
-Aside from being useful for decorating base rooms and offices, they are also ideal for gifts, awards, presentations, etc and are specially collectible when signed by aircrew.
+Prints are not only a good way of potentially making back whatever money you've paid the artist, but if you are an organization such as a Wing or Squadron there is no better way to put yourselves "on the map" everywhere than with a good quality art print from your selected painting.
+Aside from being useful for decorating base rooms and offices, they are also ideal for gifts, awards, presentations, etc. and are specially collectible when signed by aircrew.

 Once the painting is complete and you decide to proceed with prints, the following procedure comes in.

 This is a newer and very successful way of making good art prints.
-It is good for small orders, and offers the added choice of having your print on canvas instead of art paper, made to the size of the original painting itself if you wish.
+It is more expensive, and therefore good for small orders.
+It offers the added choice of having your print on canvas instead of art paper, made to the size of the original painting itself if you wish.